 Montana is known as the Big Sky State and you’ll often hear references to Big Sky Country when talking about Montana.

-So what gives the U.S.’s fourth largest state this moniker?
+So what gives the United State’s fourth largest state this moniker?

 Well, if you’ve been to Montana, you no doubt have noticed a distinct absence of big cities and tall skyscrapers.

 Instead, you’ll find wide open spaces under uninhibited skies.

 Head up to a top of a mountain peak and you’ll feel like you might truly be on top of the world and practically part of the sky yourself.

 Then you need to get yourself to one of these Big Sky Country sites asap to see for yourself what makes Montana such a special place to be.
 These are places in Montana that you won’t want to miss on your Montana vacation and at least one should be on your itinerary (if not more!).

 Let’s start with the area of Montana that uses Big Sky in its name: Big Sky Resort.
 Located an hour south of Bozeman, Big Sky Resort (often just referred to as Big Sky) is an adventure enthusiast’s playground with some of the best skiing, snowboarding, mountain biking, and alpine sledding in the country.

 Combine that with the stunning views seen from the mountaintops with the Paradise Valley spreading out below under an often blue sky and the appeal of Big Sky Country becomes clear (it is after all one of the most famous ski resorts in the world!)

 Read More: The Best Places to Ski in Montana

 Another mountain resort where the sky seems endless is Whitefish Mountain Resort.
 Located just thirty minutes from the west entrance of Glacier National Park, Whitefish Mountain Resort is home to snowy ski slopes in the winter and dirt trails in the summer.